MEPennyworth/osTicket-Prerequisites/README.md

 <img src="https://i.imgur.com/6vPvZB9.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Step 4: Configure Disks

-With this given virtual machine setup, the Disk selection on this pagee will be left as is, since it satisfies our lab .
+- With this given virtual machine setup, the Disk selection on this pagee will be left as is, since it satisfies our lab .
 If it chnages for any reason, please use the drop down menus available to each box to configure the OS Disk to match those in the above image.

 </p>
 <br />